nokuzotha-nkiwane/Virolocate/docs/usage.md

 # Usage

-`Virolocate`: a pipeline for data analysis Cholera outbreaks.
+`Virolocate`: A pipeline for viral metatranscriptomic data analysis

 ## Introduction